sappykun/l4d2-ABM2/README.md

 ### Prerequisites

-If you already have a way to unreserve your server and already have extra slots you do not need to follow this step.
-You can skip this if you're good to go.
+You can skip the prerequisite here if you already have a way to unreserve your server or if you want all the other features that ABM provides (without the extra players).

 - Install [L4DToolZ](https://forums.alliedmods.net/showthread.php?t=93600)
 - Add the following (as an example) into your server.cfg